-- Develop additional institutional capacity and programming to make Skidmore a truly creative and inclusive community, such that other schools look to Skidmore as a model. - Develop an institutional Diversity and Inclusion Plan to guide college wide work toward achieving inclusive excellence. - Increase professional development opportunities for members of the College staff. - Increase communitywide opportunities for all members of the College community to engage in meaningful dialogue and explore different frameworks of analysis with the goal of achieving mutual understanding. - Continue to support the Pilot Staff Advisory Group; review the structure and effectiveness of the group in spring 2017.
+- > Develop additional institutional capacity and programming to make Skidmore a truly creative and inclusive community, such that other schools look to Skidmore as a model. - Develop an institutional Diversity and Inclusion Plan to guide College-wide work toward achieving inclusive excellence. - Increase professional development opportunities for members of the College staff. - Increase community-wide opportunities for all members of the College community to engage in meaningful dialog and explore different frameworks of analysis with the goal of achieving mutual understanding.

+• Continue to support Pilot Staff Advisory Group; review the structure and effectiveness of the Group in Spring 2017.

-- > Create new opportunities to foster practices that enhance the wellness and wellbeing of all community members. - Monitor and, as needed, make changes to ensure that the College benefits package for employees makes health and wellness a more prominent objective; incorporate wellness assistance and incentives into health insurance. - To promote strategic alignment of well-being initiatives across College divisions, convene a group of campus leaders to form a well-being collaborative to plan, seek funding for, and implement a comprehensive plan to promote campus wide well-being (e.g. explore ways to increase effectiveness of the campus Smoking Policy and determine whether to make Skidmore a smoke-free environment).
-Enhance opportunities for members of the campus community-most especially students but also members of the faculty and staff-to pursue activities relating to physical fitness and overall health. - Holistically address sexual and gender-based misconduct through implementation of an inclusive public health approach that involves all campus constituencies. - Develop new ways to leverage the relationship between campus athletic facilities, the health of students and employees, and the success of our student-athletes who participate in intercollegiate athletics.
-Continue fundraising to implement initial stages of the Athletics Facilities Plan Boathouse for the Crew Program, and expanded locker rooms, weightlifting area, cardio-fitness center, and tennis facility.
-[Additional fundraising required: approximately \$15 million.]
+Create new opportunities to foster practices that enhance wellness and well-being of all community members.

+- Monitor and, as needed, make changes to ensure that the College benefits package for employees makes health and wellness a more prominent objective; incorporate wellness assistance and incentives into health insurance. - To promote strategic alignment of well-being initiatives across college divisions, convene a group of campus leaders to form a well-being collaborative to plan, seek funding for, and implement a comprehensive plan to promote campus-wide well-being (e.g. explore ways to increase effectiveness of the campus Smoking Policy and determine whether to make Skidmore a smoke-free environment).
+Enhance opportunities for members of the campus community most especially students but also members of the faculty and staff to pursue activities relating to physical fitness and overall health. - Holistically address sexual and gender-based misconduct through implementation of an inclusive public health approach that involves all campus constituencies. - Develop new ways to leverage the relationship between campus athletic facilities, the health of students and employees, and the success of our student-athletes who participate in intercollegiate athletics.
+Continue fundraising to implement initial stages of the Athletics Facilities Plan: Boathouse for Crew Program, and expanded locker rooms, weightlifting area, cardio-fitness center, and tennis facility.
+[Additional fundraising required: approximately \$15M.]